My husband Al loves apple pie!

 His mother made apple pie for him for as long as he can remember.

-She would often make a single-crust pie with the apples cut in halves and sprinkled with sugar and cinnamon, then dotted with tiny clumps butter that would melt and flow through the whole pie while it baked in the oven.
+She would often make a Pennsylvania Dutch apple pie, a single-crust pie with the apples cut in halves and sprinkled with sugar and cinnamon, then dotted with tiny clumps butter that would melt and flow through the whole pie while it baked in the oven.
 I remember her pies’ wonderful aroma, texture, and flavor from BGF (Before Gluten-Free) days.
 I and everyone else in the family absolutely loved her wonderful creations!

 My mother-in-law, Mary, sure knew how to bake a pie that vanished like a magician doing a disappearing act.
 In fact, Mary told me that it was always the first to go at bake sales, church suppers and the like.

 Her mother taught her how to make it when Mary was still a young girl in the mountains of Pennsylvania where the wifely art of baking was held in high regard.
 And, bragging rights to baking excellence were a much sought after family treasure.

 This recipe was a family tradition … Mary called it a Pennsylvania Dutch Apple Tart… and the secret to its succulent home-made flavor as been passed down from mother to daughter in Al’s family for generations.